-Located in Union College's Olin Center room 110, the John E. Kelly - Digital Arts Lab has been designed to accommodate courses in a variety of electronic art topics, including digital imaging, web-design, 3D graphics, animation, robotic art, programming, interactive art, video, and sound.
+Located in Union College's Olin Center room 110, the John E. Kelly - Digital Arts Lab has been designed to accommodate courses in a variety of electronic art topics, including digital imaging, web-design, 3D graphics, 3D printing, animation, robotic art, programming, interactive art, video, and sound.
 The lab is comprised of the latest in computer graphics software and hardware including:

 1 - Epson Stylus 4880 Pro Printer- Medium Format (17" W)

 1 - Epson Stylus 9800 Pro Printer- Large Format (44" W)

 4 - Epson v500 Photo Pro Scanners

 Requirements for the Digital Media Minor The digital media minor allows students to synthesize introductory and intermediate classes from computer

 science and visual arts that explore the interaction between creative and computational processes.
 These include basic courses in digital art,

 traditional studio art, web programming and programming for image and sound processing.
 Students will explore a range of visual and electronic

 applications, and learn the basic tools necessary to incorporate visualization mechanisms into work within other fields of study.
 Requires the

 following six courses, three from computer science and three from visual arts: